pblottiere/embsys/labs/autotools/README.md

 **Question 1** : En analysant le contenu du fichier *configure.ac*, déterminez
                  quel header est vérifié pendant la phase de configuration.

+sys/socket.h

 **Question 2** : Modifiez le fichier *configure.ac* pour forcer l'étape de
                  configuration à vérifier la présence d'un header inexistant sur le système.
 Relancez la phase de configuration et observez les plaintes!
 Remettez les choses dans l'ordre lorsque vous avez terminé.

+checking sys/socket_not_found.h usability... no checking sys/socket_not_found.h presence... no checking for sys/socket_not_found.h... no
+configure: error: "Couldn't find sys/socket.h"

 **Question 3** : En cherchant sur le net, déterminez à quoi sert la macro
                  *AC_ENABLE_SHARED* utilisée dans le fichier *configure.ac*.

+Change the default behaviour for LT_INIT to enable shared libraries.
+This is the default on all systems where Libtool knows how to create shared libraries.
+The user may still override this default by specifying ‘--disable-shared’.
+The option ‘shared’ to LT_INIT is a shorthand for this.
+AM_ENABLE_SHARED is a deprecated alias for AC_ENABLE_SHARED.

 **Question 4** : À quoi sert le fichier *Makefile.am*?

+Makefile.am is a programmer-defined file and is used by automake to generate the Makefile.in file (the .am stands for automake).
+The configure script typically seen in source tarballs will use the Makefile.in to generate a Makefile.
+The configure script itself is generated from a programmer-defined file named either configure.ac or configure.in (deprecated).
+.ac (for autoconf) can be preferable since it differentiates it from the generated Makefile.in files and that way there can be rules such as make dist-clean which runs rm -f *.in.
+Since it is a generated file, it is not typically stored in a revision system such as Git, SVN, Mercurial or CVS, rather the .ac file would be.

 Lorsque la phase de configuration se passe bien, on peut lancer la phase de compilation :